geugenm/polaris/docs/using/getting_started_with_polaris.md

 Some background:

-- The `--start-date` and `--end-date` arguments have been picked to favour a shorter download time, at the expense of having a decent amount of data.
+- The `--start_date` and `--end_date` arguments have been picked to favour a shorter download time, at the expense of having a decent amount of data.
 You can experiment with different dates.
 (Note: if you create an account at db.satnogs.org, you can see [what telemetry they have available](https://db.satnogs.org/satellite/44420), and request data for download -- we'll show you how to import that later on.)

 - The `--cache_dir` argument specifies where to cache downloaded data.